Pairbond Starvation: The Real Source of Sexual Neediness

 3. It was often tied to social norms of masculine provision: the groom/family offered ongoing economic support and protection, while the dowry helped balance or secure the arrangement.

-4. Practices evolved; in some places it declined with modernization, cash economies, or legal changes, while in others (e.g., parts of South Asia) it persists and can lead to abuse or demands.
+4. Practices evolved; in some places it declined with modernization, cash economies, or legal changes, while in others (e.g., parts of South Asia) it persists.

 Anthropologists like Jack Goody linked dowry to diverging devolution (property passing to both sons and daughters) in certain agricultural societies, contrasting it with bridewealth in others.
 It wasn’t universally “paying to offload a daughter” — interpretations include it as a form of pre-mortem inheritance for women or a conjugal fund.

-Critics sometimes frame historical dowry as patriarchal (treating women as burdens requiring compensation), while defenders note it could empower women with indirect security or reflect mutual family investment.
+Feminist critics sometimes frame historical dowry as patriarchal (treating women as burdens requiring compensation), while defenders note it typically empowered women with direct material security or reflected mutual commitment to the marriage and family investment.

 Dowry Ethos (as Differentiated Concept)